FREE SHIPPING ON ALL UK STANDARD ORDERS

-Booking yourself in for a deep tissue facial massage is a great way to keep your skin looking its best.
-But it's not always easy to find the time or the money to do that as often as we'd like.
-What's more, experts say that for the maximum benefits from face massage you really need them little and often.
-Too much stimulation (20mins or more) has been found to overstimulate the skin cells and cause breakouts for some people.
-Our answer - give yourself a little bit of massage time before bed using your After Dark Face Oil.
-Just five minutes every night can help your skin to look plump, glowing and full of life.
+We'd all love to book ourselves in for a facial massage to help keep skin looking its best but it's not always accessible.
+Experts say that for the maximum benefit from a face massage you really need them little and often.
+Our answer - give yourself a little bit of massage time before bed using your Night-Time Face Oil.
+Just five minutes every night can help your skin to look plump, glowing and full of life

 2. The Loop: With the middle finger of both hands, touch your temples and rotate very gently in circular motion five times.
 Then using the same two fingers, move under and then over your eye, tracing the line of your eye socket carefully as you go.
 Circle using very light pressure five times.

 3. The Ear Squeeze: Using each hand, start at the top of each ear, cup and squeeze gently - hold for the count of five.
 Move down the ear in three or four step, squeezing and holding as you go.
 End by placing you thumbs in the dent behind the bottom of each earlobe where it joins you neck and apply gentle, steady pressure to the count of five.

 4. The Chin Walk: Using your index finger and middle fingers, start at the outer edge of you jaw, just under your ear. massage using a circular motion five time then move slower along the jaw towards your chin, using gentle circular motions as you go.
 End by using one hand to massage the point of your chin five times.